streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_contract_events_module.md

 The module expects two inputs: the parameter as a string, and a raw Ethereum block.
 The output is the `Events` object defined in the Protobuf.

-The corresponding the Rust function declaration, which matches the name of the module, `map_contract_events`:
+The corresponding Rust function declaration, which matches the name of the module, `map_contract_events`:

 ```rust
 fn map_contract_events(contract_address: String, blk: Block) -> Result<Events, Error> {